Robust Representation Learning in Masked Autoencoders: Experiments and Results

 For examining robustness at a finer scale, we analyze whether features that are consistently active for clean inputs within each attention head continue to remain active when the input is perturbed.
 For each layer–head pair, we compare the common-feature counts obtained from clean input with those under blur or occlusion.
 These common features are identified based on their consistent activation across clean images of a class.
 By checking whether the same features remain active after perturbation, we directly assess how much of the head’s original feature activations is preserved when the input is degraded.

-We visualize this behavior using heatmaps, where each cell corresponds to a layer–head pair and reports the retained feature count \(C_{pert}^{(l,h)}\).
-Values closer to the clean baseline $C_{\text{clean}}^{(l,h)}$ (first column of each heatmap) indicate that most of the features active in that head for clean inputs remain active under perturbations as well.
-A notable trend for clean inputs is that shallow layers exhibit higher common-feature counts than deeper layers, and this behavior is largely preserved under perturbations as well.
+For clean inputs, shallow layers exhibit higher common-feature counts than deeper layers, and this behavior is largely preserved under perturbations as well.

-Under blur (Figure~\ref{fig:blur_heatmap}), feature retention remains largely robust across layers and heads.
+Under blur, feature retention remains largely robust across layers and heads.
 For most heads, \(C_{pert}^{(l,h)}\) stays close to the clean baseline, with noticeable drops appearing only under the strongest blur.
 This indicates that moderate blur does not meaningfully disrupt the consistent feature activation structure observed for clean inputs.
-In contrast, occlusion produces a much sharper effect (Figure~\ref{fig:occlusion_heatmap}).
+In contrast, occlusion produces a much sharper effect.
 Up to $50$--$60\%$ masking, a large portion of clean features remain active.
 Beyond this point however, feature retention drops rapidly, especially in deeper layers, where several heads lose most of their common active features.
 This collapse mirrors the steep accuracy drop observed in Figure~\ref{fig:occlusion}.

-Further, we compute the mean drop in feature count averaged over all layers and heads (Figure~\ref{fig:drops_combined}).
+We visualize this behavior by computing the mean drop in feature count averaged over all layers and heads (Figure~\ref{fig:drops_combined}).
 For moderate blur, $\Delta C$ fluctuates across relatively low values, rising sharply at the strongest blur setting (Figure \ref{fig:blur_drops}) consistent with the point at which accuracy begins to decline.
 For occlusion, $\Delta C$ increases steadily with masking ratio (Figure \ref{fig:occlusion_drops}), with a pronounced rise beyond $60$\% occlusion, coinciding with the point at which classification accuracy also begun to collapse.

 Overall, the directional and feature-level analyses show consistent trends under increasing severity.
 Moderate perturbations preserve both embedding direction and head-wise common-feature counts, while extreme perturbations disrupt both, coinciding with the breakdown in classification accuracy.